Digitize

 Our Goals

-Our goals with EchoX's DIGITIZE program are as follows:
+Our goals with EchoX's DIGITIZE program are to:

 - Celebrate the Pacific Northwest's rich, diverse cultures.